Introduction

 Quality control in CNC machining involves a systematic approach to checking and verifying that all stages of the production process meet the specifications ordered.
 This includes everything from material type and machine calibration to final product inspection.
 The goal is to minimize errors, prevent waste, and ensure the finished product meets tight tolerances and specifications.

-Key Quality Control Measures in CNC Machining
+Key Measures of Quality Control in CNC Machining

 1. Material Verification